sebastiansutter/techguides/index.md

 sidebar: home
 toc: false
 permalink: index.html
-summary: Welcome to the Github-hosted repository of technical sales accelerators for Cloud Integration.
+summary: Welcome to the Github-hosted repository of technical guides for Cloud Integration.
 ---

-Please select a topic to get started.
+Please select a Tech Guide to get started.